 James Parsons has served as a member of the Board of Directors since October 2015.
 Previously, Mr. Parsons served as our Vice President of Finance from October 2010 until May 2014.
 Mr. Parsons served as Chief Financial Officer and Corporate Secretary of Trillium Therapeutics Inc., a Nasdaq-listed immuno-oncology company, from August 2011 until its acquisition by Pfizer in November 2021, at which time he became employed by Pfizer Canada ULC until March 2022.
-Mr. Parsons serves as a member of the board of directors and audit committee chair of Sernova Corp., which is listed on the TSX Venture Exchange.
+Mr. Parsons serves as a member of the board of directors and serves as chair of both the nominating and corporate governance committee and audit committee of Sernova Corp., which is listed on the TSX and is a member of the board of Oncolytics Biotech Inc., a Nasdaq/TSX listed company.
 Mr. Parsons has been a Chief Financial Officer in the life sciences industry since 2000 with experience in therapeutics, diagnostics and devices.
 Mr. Parsons has a Master of Accounting degree from the University of Waterloo and is a Chartered Professional Accountant and Chartered Accountant.
 Mr. Parsons is a resident of Ontario, Canada.